Staying healthy naturally in springtime with Chinese medicine

 The rising energy of sweet and pungent-flavored foods is recommended.
 Sweet doesn't mean sugar.
 We should avoid refined sugar, if sweets than honey or maple syrup are good alternatives.

-In Chinese medicine when we talk about sweet flavored food we mean carrots, young beets and starchy vegetables.
-These foods have good carbohydrates and a lot of fibers what keeps the blood sugar more stable.
+In Chinese medicine when we talk about sweet flavored food we mean foods with complex carbohydrates like carrots, young beets and starchy vegetables.
+These foods have good carbohydrates and a lot of fibers what keeps the blood sugar more stable compared to refined sugar, syrup or honey.

 Great herbs for spring are basil, fennel, rosemary, caraway, dill and bay leaves.
 Adding pungent foods like garlic and onion are a good way to cleanse the body.
 Eaten raw they support the body in cleansing parasites.